 - Salt and pepper

-- 1 egg if you are vegan you could use a milk alternative to wash your pastry
+- 1 tbsp milk, egg or if vegan use dairy free milk alternative if you are vegan you could use a milk alternative to wash your pastry

 - For the gluten free pastry here is my recipe:Gluten Free Pastry is not the easiest pastry to work with, however this is the best one i have used so far!! but be gentle and patient too!So you will need:250g Gluten Free Plain Flour, plus extra for dusting.1/2 tsp xanthum gum1/2 tsp salt180g margarine at room temperature however I’ve used butter (can use dairy free, would recommend a hard margarine )75ml of ice cold waterMethod1.
 Combine the flour, xanthum gum and salt in a bowl, and the margarine or butter and rub into breadcrumbs.2.
 Make a well in the centre and add the ice cold water and knead for a moment.
 Make a disc and ball and wrap in cling film and place in the refrigerator to chill for 30 mins.3.
 Use as normal.